The Ohio State University Center for Clinical and Translational Science: Then and Now

 The present, past and future of the CCTS

 In 2006, The Ohio State University Board of Trustees voted to create a new entity, The Ohio State University Center for Clinical and Translational Science, to speed the translation of scientific discoveries into clinical therapies to improve human health for all.
-Dr. Rebecca Jackson, MD, was named to lead the new enterprise based on her international recognition and outstanding leadership of numerous multi-center research collaborations.
+The late Dr. Rebecca Jackson, was named to lead the new enterprise based on her international recognition and outstanding leadership of numerous multi-center research collaborations.
 Her first task was to develop the application for a National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA) grant to fund the new endeavor.

 In 2008, the NIH awarded a $34-million, five-year CTSA grant to The Ohio State University and Nationwide Children’s Hospital to fund the CCTS.
 Among the largest research grants in the university’s history, the CTSA award was a team effort based on the clinical and translational research enterprise, training programs, informatics capabilities, trans-disciplinary collaborations and partnerships with private and public organizations.